 Don’t know where to start with separating out your personal and business finances?
 Let’s look at some easy ways to do it.
-(Remember, this post is for educational purposes only — for financial and tax advice related to your specific business, it’s a good idea to work with a reputable professional.)

-1. Put your business on the map.
+1. Put your business on the map

-2. Get a business credit card.
+2. Get a business debit or credit card

 Opening a business debit card or credit card allows you to stop using personal accounts for business transactions, and it’s an easy way to draw a clear line between personal and business expenses.